TVsportguide.com TVsportguide.com

 MLB consists of 30 teams from two different leagues – The National League and The American League.
 However, the AL and NL were dissolved as legal entities in 2000, making MLB a single league, much like the NBA or the NFL.
 However, a fundamental difference is that the AL teams still play under a designated hitter rule while the NL teams don't.
 This difference in rules is something unique to the MLB, as all other US and Canada sports leagues have one set of rules for all teams.

-There are no upcoming events for MLB.
-Baseball on TV Schedule.
+There are no events for MLB.
+Go to home page.

 History